The answers on the TOP 40 frequently asked questions about

 IPC1752B and IEC 62474 both have additional fields for SCIP reporting.
 Will iPoint be supporting these?

-Can iPoint SCIP submit SCIP notifications and provide the SCIP dossier number and SCIP number?
+Can the iPoint SCIP Database Connector submit SCIP notifications and provide the SCIP dossier number and SCIP number?

-Can I see the dossier status in iPoint SCIP after submission?
+Can I see the dossier status in the iPoint SCIP Database Connector after submission?

 iPoint's SCIP solution